 Guidance for event planning, existing opportunities for PE, including University’s research open day Be Curious, use our resources for engagement activities, including evaluation guide, risk assessment, liability insurance, possible funding (MUPEP, RDF), and tips for publicity.

-How PE can lead to impact, how it can be part of your Pathways to Impact section, how to evaluate, incl. the STAR framework.
+How PE can lead to impact, how it can be part of your Pathways to Impact section, how to evaluate, incl. the STAR framework and other links.
 Background papers on PE from Research Councils and NCCPE.
+Policy engagement.

 Selection of case studies for different forms of engagement across the research cycle and for different research areas.